-How Do I Grow Peppers?
+How Do I Grow Peppers in the Garden?

-Pepper plants should be placed 18 to 24 inches apart in a row.
-They do well if planted near your tomatoes.
-The soil should be well drained and fertilized before you put them into the ground.
-Healthy pepper plants should produce peppers most of late summer.
+Pepper plants should be placed in the soil 18 to 24 inches (46-60 cm.) apart.
+They’ll enjoy being planted near your tomato plants.
+The soil should be well drained and amended before you put them into the ground.
+Healthy pepper plants should produce peppers throughout late summer.